3box/keramik/keramik/src/ipfs.md

 # IPFS

-The IPFS behavior used by Ceramic can be customized.
+The IPFS behavior used by CAS and Ceramic can be customized using the same IPFS spec.

 ## Rust IPFS

+### Ceramic

-Example [network config](./setup_network.md) that uses Rust based IPFS (i.e. ceramic-one) with its defaults.
+Example [network config](./setup_network.md) that uses Rust based IPFS (i.e. ceramic-one) with its defaults for Ceramic.

 ```yaml
 apiVersion: "keramik.3box.io/v1alpha1"